paul-sheridan/paul-sheridan.github.io/_pages/publications.md

 **Sheridan, P.**, Kamimura, T., Shimodaira, H. (2010).
 "A Scale-Free Structure Prior for Graphical Models with Applications in Functional Genomics". <i>PLOS One</i>, 5(11): e13580.
 Full text available at <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0013580" target="_blank" rel="noopener"> PLOS One</a>.

 **Sheridan, P.**, Yagahara, Y., Shimodaira, H. (2008).
-"A Preferential Attachment Model with Poisson Growth for Scale-Free Networks". <i>Annals of the Inustitute of Statistical Mathematics</i>, 60: 747-761.
+"A Preferential Attachment Model with Poisson Growth for Scale-Free Networks". <i>Annals of the Institute of Statistical Mathematics</i>, 60: 747-761.
 Full text available at <a href="https://link.springer.com/article/10.1007/s10463-008-0181-5" target="_blank" rel="noopener"> Annals of the Institute of Statistical Mathematics</a>.

 Conference activity
 ------